gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 hopefully provide a useful example for parsing 3D formats in general.

+**Disclaimer:** This .OBJ parser is not meant to be exhaustive or flawless or handle every .OBJ file.
+Rather it's meant as an exercise to walk through handling what we run into on the way.
+That said, if you run into big issues and solutions a comment at the bottom might be helpful for others if they choose to use this code.

 The best documentation I've found for the .OBJ format is [here](http://paulbourke.net/dataformats/obj/).
 Though [this page](https://www.loc.gov/preservation/digital/formats/fdd/fdd000507.shtml)